HabitatFramework/UserGuide/interface/interface.rst

 	* If MapInfo users have initiated an export where the total size of the output .dbf attribute file is likely to exceed 2 GBs as this is the maximum file size supported by MapInfo.

 	.. seealso::
-		For details on defining export formats see 'Configuring Exports' in the `HLUTool-TechnicalGuide <https://readthedocs.org/projects/hlutool-technicalguide/>`_.
+		For details on defining export formats see 'Configuring Exports' in the HLU Tool Technical Guide at `readthedocs.org/projects/hlutool-technicalguide <https://readthedocs.org/projects/hlutool-technicalguide/>`_.

 .. raw:: latex